 Who can audition for theatre and dance productions?

 Auditions are open to all College of Wooster students regardless of major or year of study.
-Actors and dancers are selected based on their talent/ability and appropriateness for the specific roll or dance piece.
+Actors and dancers are selected based on their talent/ability and appropriateness for the specific role or dance piece.
 It is not uncommon for first-year and sophomore students to be cast in major roles or selected for concert pieces alongside upper class students since juniors and seniors are immersed in their Independent Study projects.

 Are there other opportunities for performance and production in addition to those offered by the Department of Theatre and Dance?